Distortion Resilience for Goal-Oriented Semantic Communication: Experimental Evaluations

 \subsection{DRL Training}

-We perform an experimental evaluation on the DDPG-EI algorithm that we devised.
+We perform an experimental evaluation on the DDPG-EI algorithm and present the results in Figure~\ref{fig:drl-result}.
 To assess the algorithm's quality, we compare it against various baselines, including Random Action (where actions are selected randomly).
 Comparing with random action serves to determine if the model enhances system quality beyond the standard level achieved without optimization.
-Additionally, we compare against DDPG and A2C.
-It's evident that our method inherits the stability of the original DDPG approach and is less affected by noise compared to A2C.
-Moreover, by employing fixed constraints at the action outputs, we significantly reduce the unnecessary computational complexity of the optimization problem.
-As a result, DDPG-EI demonstrates relatively rapid convergence compared to the other two algorithms and yields a much improved policy compared to the remaining two baseline methods.
-Episodes from 0 to 50 involve random actions to populate the experience replay memory, without contributing to the training process and avoiding computation costs during this phase.
+Additionally, we compare the proposed solution against DDPG and Asynchronous Actor Critic (DDPG).
+It is evident that our method inherits the stability of the original DDPG approach and is less affected by noise compared to DDPG.
+Moreover, by employing fixed constraints at the action outputs, we reduce the unnecessary computational complexity of the optimization problem significantly.
+As a result, DDPG-EI demonstrates relatively rapid convergence compared to the other two algorithms and yields a much improved policy.
+Episodes from 0 to 50 involve random actions to populate the experience replay memory, which does not contribute to the training process , thereby avoiding computation costs during this phase.
 With fast convergence (within only 3 episodes * 200 timesteps per episode from the start of training), the system showcases the agent's ability to rapidly learn from the environment.
 Consequently, the system can adapt and perform swiftly when integrated into a network.